Push notification tester

 Note: If this is your first test, a new test channel is created.
 For future tests with the same target user and the same target device token, the name and URL of the existing test channel will appear above the message box.

 Note: In order to display push notifications on Android devices and emulators, an additional implementation is required on the client app.
-To learn more, see Push notification for FCM or Push notification for HMS.
+To learn more, see push notification for FCM or push notification for HMS.
+For iOS devices, only an actual mobile device can receive push notifications while emulators can't.